Use Cases For Assessments

 • Do you smoke immediately after waking up?

-• How easy or difficult it is for you to quit smoking?
+• How easy or difficult is it for you to quit smoking?

 • Does the idea of not having a cigarette cause stress?